Mistakes to Avoid in Medical Facility Cleaning

 How can medical facilities ensure their cleaning staff is properly trained?

-Training programs, certification courses, and ongoing education can help ensure cleaning staff are well-prepared for their roles.
+Training programs, certification courses, and ongoing education help ensure cleaning staff well-prepared for their roles.